cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 to a specified maximum.
 To run more than one task in a worker, please refer to the following section on describing [task resources](#task-resources) and [worker resources](#taskvine-factory-and-resources).

-#### Using the factory with python

-We can create a factory directly in python.
+We can also create a factory directly in python.
 Creating a factory object does not immediately launch it, so this is a good time to configure the resources, number of workers, etc. Factory objects function as Python context managers, so to indicate that a set of commands should be run with a factory running, wrap